 - 3/4 teaspoon kosher, coarse or sea salt, or more to taste

 - Flesh from 1 large or 2 small avocados, cut into large dice (optional)

-- 8 ounces queso fresco, cotija or farmers cheese, cut into large dice (optional)
+- 8 ounces queso fresco, cotija or farmers cheese, crumbled or cut into large dice (optional)